Boonshoft Museum of Discovery: History

 The museum was founded in 1893 as the Dayton Museum of Natural History, organizationally part of the Dayton Public Library and Museum.
-In 1999, the name was changed in honor of Oscar Boonshoft.
-In 1991 the museum added a Digistar II Planetarium to its facilities.
+In the 1990s, the Children's Museum of Dayton and the Dayton Museum of Natural History merged with the natural history museum completing major renovations and reopening as the Dayton Museum of Discovery.
+1999, the name was changed to the Boonshoft Museum of Discovery honor of Oscar Boonshoft, who made a significant financial contribution.

+In 1960 the museum built a 10 meter wide dome as their planetarium.
+The planetarium equipment has been updated through the years.
+As of 1982, they had a Spitz A3P projector.
+A larger planetarium was built, and in 1991 the planetarium used Digistar II software and as of 2025 has a Digistar 5.
+Their Apollo Observatory opened in 1961 and a Cassegrain telescope was used to conduct studies about how urban settings may impact astronomical research.

 In March 2013, the Dayton Society of Natural History opened a satellite version of their main museum, called the Boonshoft Museum of Discovery Springfield, in an approximately 4000-square-foot space in the Upper Valley Mall near Springfield, moving to 20,000 square feet in the former Elder-Beerman space in November.
 On March 25, 2016, the Dayton Society of Natural History announced that it would close this satellite museum; it did so on April 30.

+From 2009 through at least 2018, the Boonshoft managed the Fort Ancient Earthworks site outside of Lebanon, Ohio, in an agreement with the Ohio History Connection, as a second sister site alongside SunWatch.
+By 2023, Fort Ancient management returned to the Ohio History Connection.